* Names changed to protect privacy

 The 2006 Brown Center Report indicates that over-confidence signifies not superior achievement but rather inferiority – “a defense mechanism against poor performance and skill level,” according to Mark Bauerlein’s evaluation of the report.
 It seems that our youth – and our parents, too – would benefit from a healthy shot of modesty.

-“I don’t necessarily think American kids are arrogant,” says Libby Turpin, a Berkley mother of three and high school English teacher in Holly.
+“I don’t necessarily think American kids are arrogant,” says Libby Turpin, a Berkley mother of three and formerly high school English teacher in Holly.
 “In fact, I think many lack self-confidence.
 Kids are raised to be competitive physically, but mentally or academically, they are lazy.”

-Turpin says her students exhibit an expectation of education “being handed to them without much effort on their part.
+Turpin says her students exhibited an expectation of education “being handed to them without much effort on their part.
 Studying consists of looking over notes for 15 minutes and then they’re ready for a test.”

 And yet, research shows that kids, teenagers, even twentysomethings do not have the cognitive maturity to transcend these trends.
 “A teenage mind is known to lack clear vision of reality, which is why as parents we have to let our kids fail in order to rise above,” says Turpin.